onflow/flow/flips/20220203-capability-controllers.md

 countRef.count
 ```

-Consuming private capabilities would change in the way that capabilities are resources and must be stored as such.
-The borrowing part would be the same.

 #### Changes for capability issuers

 There would be more change on the issuer's side.
 Most notably creating a public capability would look like this.